liamodwyer/github-pages/_workshop/tracking-changes.md

 ---
-title: Adding and Committing     # The title of the page
+title: Tracking Changes     # The title of the page
 date: 0000-01-03    # Page order is set by date
 ---

 We will create a new file so that we can add it.
 We'll make a `.md` file which is _markdown_ format, a lightweight markup language (like a very stripped- back version of html).

 📌 _Markdown can be used with git and github to build web pages and websites.
-We'll use another shell command (`touch`) to create the empty file._
+We'll use another shell command `touch` to create the empty file._
 ```
 $ touch article.md
 ```